The Plough (film): Release

 The Plough had its world premiere on 21 February 2023 as part of the 73rd Berlin International Film Festival, in competition.
-It is scheduled to release in French cinemas on March 8, 2023.
+It was released theatrically in France on 13 September 2023.
+It was invited at the 28th Busan International Film Festival in 'Icon' section and was screened on 6 October 2023.

 Reception

-On the review aggregator Rotten Tomatoes website, the film has an approval rating of 29% based on 7 reviews, with an average rating of 3.8/10.
+On the review aggregator Rotten Tomatoes website, the film has an approval rating of 50% based on 10 reviews, with an average rating of 4.8/10.

 Jordan Mintzer of The Hollywood Reporter calling the film "Intimately familiar" wrote, "A minor if somewhat memorable work by a director who has left his mark not only on his own children, but on a brand of filmmaking that may disappear along with him."
 Fabien Lemercier reviewing for Cineuropa praised the film and wrote, "It’s a perfect portrait beneath a modest surface, which pulls back the curtain on the universe of those pulling puppets’ strings in the world of fiction, folk who are more than familiar with the ups and downs of life."
 Jonathan Romney for ScreenDaily wrote in review that the film is "You’d have to be a committed Garrelian, or a hardline upholder of the prerogatives of French auteurism, to really appreciate a glum piece which feels like a relic of a European cinema that is no longer really attuned to the times."